The 29 SAT Skills

 Algebra

-Algebra is the heaviest Math domain — roughly 35% of your Math score.
+Algebra accounts for roughly 35% of your Math score.

 Linear Equations in One Variable — Solve for a single variable.
 Many of these are word problems where you construct the equation from a description.